 ‘If he had called, we would have given him accreditation.
 They would never have turned Tutu away.
 There were no malicious shenanigans,’ said a spokeswoman.

-Prince Charles’s place among the mourners, however, is assured.
-He will be among a group of 430 to actually see Mandela buried in a hillside opposite his home, near the graves of relatives.
+among a group of 430 to actually see Mandela buried in a hillside

 ‘We are very happy that your future king will be with us,’ said local dignitary Nzg Yorkwana, who runs the Nelson Mandela Museum on the outskirts of Qunu.
 ‘He is a very dignified man and I am looking forward to meeting him.’